BloodyMach/RobloxToSteamLibrary/README.md

 - **Add to Steam**: Easily add Roblox games as non-Steam games.
 - **Status Support**: Steam correctly shows the game as "Running" while you play.
-- **Stop Support**: Pressing "Stop" in Steam will correctly close the Roblox process.
+- **Stop Support**: Pressing "Stop" in Steam will close the Roblox process.
 - Automatically gets name and icon using the [Roblox API](https://games.roblox.com/docs/index.html).
 - Skips opening a browser by launching the game directly.
 - Converts game icon into ICO format automatically.